ka0n/jormanager-dashboard-website/README.md

 ### DONATIONS:

-If you like it, put some ADA in it:
+If you like it, put some ₳ in it:

-₳ DdzFFzCqrhsimosXs37Lz1aGs3pbYjD3CzLuQYUagnTzT3GjK9vvrdxsArDBgHT1BNnGqCht4aMRangofWtr7zD5PA9JvEvr3wz6Jbxs
+DdzFFzCqrhsimosXs37Lz1aGs3pbYjD3CzLuQYUagnTzT3GjK9vvrdxsArDBgHT1BNnGqCht4aMRangofWtr7zD5PA9JvEvr3wz6Jbxs